Best Smart Door Locks 2026: 6 Tested, No Fees

 Best Fingerprint: Ultraloq U-Bolt Pro

-The Ultraloq U-Bolt Pro earns 7.1 on the SHE Smart Door Lock Value Score — the formula rewards the 8-in-1 entry breadth (fingerprint, keypad, app, key, auto-unlock, fob, card, voice) at the $130 acquisition tier, normalized through the cost denominator.
-Install runs ~30 mins per PCMag.
-PCMag and Tom's Guide both validate the AI fingerprint scanner: the algorithm adapts to changes in skin condition over a 6-month window, yielding fewer enrollment failures versus the Wyze Auto-Lock Bolt v2's first-gen scanner.
-Fingerprint match completes in under 1 second per Tom's Guide.
-IP65 waterproofing plus the built-in door sensor delivers two category-first features at this price tier.
+The Ultraloq U-Bolt Pro earns 7.1 on the SHE Smart Door Lock Value Score — the formula rewards the 8-in-1 entry breadth (fingerprint, code, app, key, knock-to-open, and Apple Watch among the methods) at the $150 acquisition tier, normalized through the cost denominator.
+Install is a standard deadbolt replacement, with built-in Wi-Fi that skips the bridge.
+Tom's Guide highlights its entry-method breadth at a mid-range price, and the fingerprint recognition reads as fast and accurate.
+IP65 waterproofing plus the built-in door sensor round out the package, alongside auto-unlock through phone-proximity detection.
+The compensating limitations are the absence of native HomeKit integration and application reliability that reviewers describe as inconsistent.
 Battery life runs 6 months on 4 AAs at $8/yr across a typical 5-year ownership window.
 The trade-off versus the Yale Assure Lock 2 is the Z-Wave gap: Ultraloq requires an add-on bridge whereas Yale ships native Z-Wave.
 The trade-off versus the Schlage Encode Plus is the BHMA Grade 2 rating: 150,000 cycles versus Grade 1's 250,000-cycle tier — about 0.6x the certification cycle count.
 For guest-heavy households where fingerprint enrollment matters more than raw certification tier, the math favors Ultraloq.

 What We Love